kensanata/gridmapper/README.md

 ===========

 This being a very simple web application, it has no access to your file system.
-And worse: If you use "Save As..." in Firefox or Chrome you'll save a copy *without* any of the changes you made!
+And worse: If you use "Save As..." in /Firefox/ or /Chrome/ you'll save a copy *without* any of the changes you made!

 These are your options:

-1. If you're using Safari, you can just save the page.
+1. If you're using /Safari/, you can just save the page.
 This will create a [webarchive](https://en.wikipedia.org/wiki/Webarchive).

 1. Click on **Text Export** and copy the content of the text area into